Paperspace/Docs/get-started/managing-projects/using-secrets.md

 #### **Secret scoping**

 If the same secret name is created for more than one scope only one will be applied.
-Secrets have the following precedence: Project &gt; Cluster &gt; Team.
+Secret with the same name have the following precedence: Cluster secrets take precedence over Team secrets; Project secrets take precedence over both Cluster secrets and Team secrets.